tomeshnet/p2p-internet-workshop/organization/pre-workshop-survey.md

     Learn new or update existing skills

 1. Besides the course content, what importance did the following factors have on your choice to attend the workshop?
-  	Not important at all 	Slightly important 	Important 	Very important 	Extremely important
+  	Not important at all 	Slightly important 	Important 	Very important 	Extremely important (or convert to checkboxes)

     Attending an in-person/live workshop
     Location and timing of workshop
     Learning with friends/colleagues
     Other (please specify)

-6. How did you hear about Toronto Mesh / Building the Peer-to-Peer Internet workshop?
+1. How did you hear about Toronto Mesh / Building the Peer-to-Peer Internet workshop?
 (Select all that apply)

     Friend/colleague
     Conference/meeting/seminar
     Library website or flyer
-    Funding organization or program officer
     Journal or publication
     Our website
     Social Media (Twitter, Facebook, etc.)